isamu-isozaki/teamai_test/support/onboarding/index.html.md

 _make_ the documentation and send the link in the response.
 For those situations where making documentation is a more time consuming exercise:

-- Click the "Document this" checkbox (found on the left-hand side of the ticket)
+- Click the "Document this" checkbox (found on the left-hand side of the ticket/index.html.md)
-- Enter an ["internal note"](https://support.zendesk.com/hc/en-us/articles/213519318-Adding-comments-to-tickets#topic_bpn_sbd_bv) describing the documentation requirements
+- Enter an ["internal note"](https://support.zendesk.com/hc/en-us/articles/213519318-Adding-comments-to-tickets#topic_bpn_sbd_bv/index.html.md) describing the documentation requirements
 - Update the ticket
-- Do not just look at the Docs and see how other directories and files were structured, we are trying to change some of that so please follow the [documentation styleguide](https://docs.gitlab.com/ee/development/doc_styleguide.html#location-and-naming-of-documents)
+- Do not just look at the Docs and see how other directories and files were structured, we are trying to change some of that so please follow the [documentation styleguide](https://docs.gitlab.com/ee/development/doc_styleguide.html#location-and-naming-of-documents/index.html.md)

-Tickets with the "Document this" option are added to a ZenDesk view ["Documentation"](https://gitlab.zendesk.com/agent/#/filters/91188447).
+Tickets with the "Document this" option are added to a ZenDesk view ["Documentation"](https://gitlab.zendesk.com/agent/#/filters/91188447/index.html.md).
-A [Zap](https://zapier.com/app/editor/9938098/overview) is used to add ticket details to a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1GcQvDThsXuV_n4OFwdYNmq07oO7coiS8xkMP84_-eKo/edit#gid=0).
+A [Zap](https://zapier.com/app/editor/9938098/overview/index.html.md) is used to add ticket details to a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1GcQvDThsXuV_n4OFwdYNmq07oO7coiS8xkMP84_-eKo/edit#gid=0/index.html.md).

 ### Create issues